 Furthermore, KI is starting to collaborate with the region Stockholm to further sustainable development and sustainable healthcare.
-Though not a community organisation in the strict sense of the word, we decided to award KI one point in this category as all these efforts together contribute towards promoting planetary health in the wider community (both in Stockholm and abroad) in their own ways, and as such we decided to award two points.
+Though not a community organisation in the strict sense of the word, we decided to award KI one point in this category as all these efforts together contribute towards promoting planetary health in the wider community (both in Stockholm and abroad).

 3.2.
-Does your institution offer community-facing courses or events regarding planetary health?
+Does your physiotherapy school or institution offer community-facing courses or events regarding planetary health?

-The institution offers community-facing courses or events at least once every year.
+The Physiotherapy school or institution offers community-facing courses or events at least once every year.
 (3 points)

-The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+The Physiotherapy school or institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 (2 points)

-The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+The Physiotherapy school or institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
 (1 point)

-The institution has not offered such community-facing courses or events.
+The Physiotherapy school or institution have not offered such community-facing courses or events.
 (0 points)